-- Before turning the TB9100 base station on, carry out the following tasks: - check that the PMU is turned off ensure that the AC and DC module power switches are both set to 'Off' (refer to Figure 5.5 on page 66) - 12V PA only: check that the battery supply lead is disconnected (refer to "Replacing the Power Amplifier" on page 80) - remove the front panel (refer to "Preliminary Disassembly" on page 75) - check that all looms and cables at the front and rear of the base station are fitted correctly - check that all connectors are secure - refit the front panel ensure that it is fitted correctly so that the fans will operate if needed (refer to "Final Reassembly" on page 88) - 2.
+- 1. Before turning the TB9100 base station on, carry out the following tasks: - check that the PMU is turned off ensure that the AC and DC module power switches are both set to 'Off' (refer to Figure 4.5 on page 69) - 12 V PA only: check that the battery supply lead is disconnected (refer to "Replacing a Power Amplifier" on page 85) - remove the front panel (refer to "Preliminary Disassembly" on page 78) - check that all looms and cables at the front and rear of the base station are fitted correctly - check that all connectors are secure - refit the front panel ensure that it is fitted correctly so that the fans will operate if needed (refer to "Final Reassembly" on page 97) - 2.
 Apply power by turning on the PMU, or by connecting the battery supply lead to the 12V PA. - 3.
-Check that the base station powers up correctly: - check that the cooling fans in the front panel turn on in the correct order after power-up: the PMU fan will run first, followed by the PA fan and then the reciter fan; each fan will run for about five seconds and then switch off (note that the PMU fan is not fitted to a 12V PA base station) - check that the LEDs on the control panel come on after about five seconds, and then go off (refer to "Control Panel" on page 61) - at this point you can safely press the speaker and microphone channel button and check that they are operating correctly
+Check that the base station powers up correctly: - check that the cooling fans in the front panel turn on in the correct order after power-up: the PMU fan will run first, followed by the PA fan and then the reciter fan; each fan will run for about five seconds and then switch off (note that the PMU fan is not fitted to a 12V PA base station) - check that the LEDs on the control panel come on after about five seconds, and then go off (refer to "Control Panel" on page 61) - at this point you can safely press the speaker and microphone button and check that they are operating correctly

-Making Test Transmissions You can verify that the TB9100 is operating correctly by making some test transmissions.
-1. Ensure that the base station is correctly connected to an appropriate load and that all RF connectors are secure.
-2. Plug the Tait TMAA02-01 microphone supplied with the TB9100 into the RJ-45 socket on the control panel (for a list of the microphone pin allocations refer to "Microphone Connection" on page 125).
-3. Use the left microphone channel button to select the speech mode for the transmission.
-Check that the corresponding microphone channel LED behaves correctly.
-Refer to "Microphone Operation" on page 68.
-4. Turn on the speaker audio by pressing the speaker button.
-5. Press the PTT switch on the microphone and make your transmission.
-Check that: the red transmit LED turns on there are no alarms generated the audio quality on the receiving radio is good 6.
-When the other radio answers your transmission, check that: ■ the green receive LED turns on the audio quality from the speaker in the control panel is good (adjust the speaker volume as required) Tuning Before the TB9100 is installed on site, you may need to tune the reciter.
-You can use the Calibration Software to carry out the following:
+You can verify that the TB9100 is operating correctly by making some test transmissions.
+(If testing a P25 Console Gateway, audio quality can be tested through the CTU.)

+- 1. Ensure that the base station is correctly connected to an appropriate load and that all RF connectors are secure. - 2.
+Plug the Tait TMAA02-01 microphone supplied with the TB9100 into the RJ-45 socket on the control panel (for a list of the microphone pin allocations refer to "Microphone Connection" on page 122). - 3.
+Use the microphone button to select the speech mode for the transmission.
+Check that the microphone LED behaves correctly.
+Refer to "Microphone Operation" on page 64. - 4.
+Turn on the speaker audio by pressing the speaker button. - 5.
+Press the PTT switch on the microphone and make your transmission.
+Check that: - the red transmit LED turns on - there are no alarms generated - the audio quality on the receiving SU (if testing a base station), or CTU (if testing a P25 Console Gateway) is good - 6.
+When the receiving SU answers your transmission, check that: - the green receive LED turns on - the audio quality from the speaker in the control panel is good (adjust the speaker volume as required)